 Here are immigration considerations for three of the most common company restructurings, and how you can support your foreign national employees through the changes.

-If your company is expanding its operations in the U.S. due to a merger, acquisition or new office location, you should consult with legal counsel on proactive measures to ensure continued work authorization for foreign national employees.
-Requirements vary depending on the specifics and timing of the company changes, as well as the employees’ immigration status.
+If your company is expanding its operations in the U.S. due to a merger, acquisition or new office location, consult with legal counsel to ensure continued work authorization for your foreign national employees.

 Every country will have a unique process and set of requirements for operational changes, but there are some general considerations you should take into account when expanding into a new country or conducting layoffs.